Ultimate Guide to MIDI Guitar: Gear, Apps & Plugins

 Here’s an excellent example of the TriplePlay connected to a PC and accessing a range of high quality synth sounds:

 The TriplePlay’s wireless receiver uses a standard USB connector.
-While it’s designed to plug into a PC or Mac, you can use it with other MIDI devices with a USB to MIDI adapter like the one below:
+While it’s designed to plug into a PC or Mac, you can use it with other MIDI devices with a USB to MIDI adapter.

 Simply plug the TriplePlay’s USB to the adapter and you can plug it into your iOS device and load up any MIDI based app such as SampleTank, EHX Mini-Synth or GarageBand.
 You can then access any synth or MIDI enabled app and use your guitar to control it.